 Blend component.
 Today, much of the ethanol blending in the U.S. is done to meet the RFS.
 Most regular gasoline is produced using blendstock with an octane rating of 84, which is then increased to 87 (the minimum octane rating required in most states) by adding 10% ethanol according to the RFA.
 The industry is attempting to expand ethanol blending above the current 10% for most vehicles in use.
 The EPA has approved the use of 15% ethanol ("E-15"), which has an octane rating of 88, in gasoline for cars, SUV's and light duty trucks made in 2001 and later.
 Previously, the EPA had not granted E-15 the same Reid vapor pressure ("RVP") waiver as E-10 so it could only be sold from September 16 through May 31 for those vehicles in most markets.
-The EPA issued emergency waivers to allow the sale of E-15 for the summer months in both 2022 and 2023.
+The EPA issued emergency waivers to allow the sale of E-15 for the summer months in the years 2022 through 2024.
 Eight Midwest states (Illinois, Iowa, Minnesota, Missouri, Nebraska, Ohio, South Dakota, and Wisconsin) petitioned the EPA to allow year-round sales of E-15 in their states.
-The EPA has approved this request beginning in 2025.
+The EPA has approved this request beginning in 2025 but will consider requests from individual states to delay implementation by one year.
+To date, Ohio and South Dakota have requested a one-year delay, which the EPA has now approved.